aidanfora/GoMap/README.md

         Flags:
-        -ip <IP_Address>        Indicate the IP Address to be scanned -p  <Port Numbers>      Indicate the ports to be scanned Can be specified as a range or as individual ports -w  <Worker Numbers>    Indicate the number of worker functions to be launched as goroutines An increase in number will result in decreased reliability of scans
+        -ip <IP Address>        Indicate the IP Address to be scanned -p  <Port Numbers>      Indicate the ports to be scanned Can be specified as a range or as individual ports -w  <Worker Numbers>    Indicate the number of worker functions to be launched as goroutines An increase in number above 15000 may result in decreased reliability of scans

-        Example: Basic TCP Con Scan of the first 1024 ports on your localhost .\gomap.exe -s con -ip 127.0.0.1 -p 1-1024
+        Example: Basic TCP Connect Scan of the first 1024 ports on your localhost .\gomap.exe -ip 127.0.0.1 -p 1-1024
 ```